dealancer/carbon-cli/README.md

 # Carbon AI CLI

-Project Carbon AI CLI is an experimental AI coding agent CLI to be used with GitHub.
+Carbon AI CLI is an experimental AI coding agent CLI to be used with GitHub.
 It is supposed to be called by GitHub Actions.

 ## Commands